 Medicare Advantage Plans also can include additional coverage, such as transportation, dental, vision, hearing, home care, and other items not included in original Medicare.

 These plans can also opt to include meals after surgery, over-the-counter benefits, and other perks not included in original Medicare.

 Medigap, (the official name for Medigap is Medicare Supplement Insurance), on the other hand, doesn’t replace original Medicare, it fills in the “gaps” which is why it’s known as Medigap.

-But it generally doesn't give you any extra benefits that original Medicare doesn't cover.
+But it rarely gives you any extra benefits that original Medicare doesn’t cover.

 That being said, a few Medigap companies have come out with something called “Innovative Plan F” or “Plan F extra”, or something with a similar name.

 These plans include vision and hearing, which is NOT covered by original Medicare.
 They generally don’t include dental.

 Why these new Medigap plans were approved only a few years before Plan F is no longer available to newly eligible Medicare beneficiaries is unclear.

 Perhaps it is to get around California’s Birthday rule?
 Your guess is as good as mine.

 Anyway, basically here’s what it boils down to: